yiisoft/yii-cycle/docs/guide/en/README.md

 # Other packages

-There is also an additional package providing Cycle ORM query adapter for [Yii Data](https://github.com/yiisoft/data) data providers - [Yii Data Cycle](https://github.com/yiisoft/data-cycle).
+There is also an additional package providing Cycle ORM query adapter for [Yii Data](https://github.com/yiisoft/data) called [Yii Data Cycle](https://github.com/yiisoft/data-cycle).
 You can use it independently or in combination with this package.